-Our software licensing agreements contain certain provisions that indemnify our customers from any claim, suit or proceeding arising from alleged or actual intellectual property infringement.
-These provisions continue in perpetuity along with our software licensing agreements.
+Certain of our software licensing agreements contain certain provisions that indemnify our customers from any claim, suit or proceeding arising from alleged or actual intellectual property infringement.
+Some of these provisions continue in perpetuity along with our software licensing agreements.
 We have never incurred a liability relating to one of these indemnification provisions in the past and we believe that the likelihood of any future payout relating to these provisions is remote.
 Therefore, we have not recorded a liability during any period related to these indemnification provisions.